 CLAUSE 4 – CONTEXT OF THE ORGANISATION

 This clause underpins the 2018 Standards and establishes the context of the Occupational Health and Safety Management System (OHSMS).
 This clause is found in all ISO management system standards, and it requires the organization to determine all internal and external issues that may be relevant to the achievement of the objectives of the OH&SManagement System itself.
-This includes all elements which are, and may be capable of, affecting these objectives and outcomes in the future.
+This includes all elements which are, and maybe capable of, affecting these objectives and outcomes in the future.
 It gives you the opportunity to identify all internal and external issues that are relevant and may affect, the strategic direction of the organization and the OHSMS.
 You will also need to identify the needs and expectations of workers and other interested parties that are relevant to your management system.
 These groups can include workers, shareholders, subcontractors, regulatory groups, etc. Finally, you’ll need to establish, implement, maintain and continually improve the management system.

 This clause ‘sets the scene’ for the organization and the scope and boundaries for the occupational health and safety management system.
 Importantly ISO 45001 should be aligned to the strategic direction of the organization, embedding OH&S management into the core business functions, rather than as a stand-alone discipline.
 Within this clause the organization has to determine the internal and external factors that may affect its ability to achieve the intended outcomes of its OH&S MS. Externally this may be issues such as socio-economic and political instability; internally, it may be issues such as restructuring, acquisitions or new products.
-The organization is also required to determine the needs and expectations of ‘interested parties’ with regard to the OH&S MS. This means that the system cannot operate in isolation – those who have an interest in the outcomes of the OH&S MS – workers, shareholders, legal authorities, contractors, etc have to be considered.
+The organization is also required to determine the needs and expectations of ‘interested parties with regard to the OH&S MS. This means that the system cannot operate in isolation – those who have an interest in the outcomes of the OH&S MS – workers, shareholders, legal authorities, contractors, etc have to be considered.

-Most organizations will have worked through these two aspects as part as their overall risk and opportunity management (and/or if they have other ISO standards) but it is important for ISO 45001 that these issues are expressly considered against the intended outcomes of the OH&S MS. How could political insecurity or an organizational restructure put workers health and safety at risk?
+Most organizations will have worked through these two aspects as part of their overall risk and opportunity management (and/or if they have other ISO standards) but it is important for ISO 45001 that these issues are expressly considered against the intended outcomes of the OH&S MS. How could political insecurity or an organizational restructure put worker’s health and safety at risk?
 Or provide an opportunity to improve the workplace?
 The final scope for the OH&S MS must be documented. this helps to evidence the integrity of the MS. It would be unacceptable to exclude a particular part of the business or site due to poor health and safety performance.
 Remember the aim for the OH&S MS – to prevent injury and ill-health and provide a safe and healthy workplace.
 Excluding a particular part of the business would undermine the overall credibility of the organization.

 Context 4.1: Understanding the Organization and Its Context